Bouzomgi/blueGreen/README.md

 - Publish new image for deployment
 - Stand up new green using `/deployment/deployGreen`
-- Run integration tests against green using the `/test` route
+- Run integration tests against green through the `/test` route
   - If integration tests pass, call `/deployment/switchTraffic` to swap blue and green
   - If integration tests fail, call `/deployment/destroyGreen` to tear down the current green